Xiaolu Guo: Films

 Guo's 2013 film, Late at Night, Voices of Ordinary Madness, focuses on Britain's underclass society, each fighting their ground in their own way.
-It is the second part of Guo's Tomorrow trilogy, continued after her documentary Once Upon A Time Proletarian.
-It premiered at the 57th BFI London Film Festival 2013 and Rotterdam Film Festival 2014, and was exhibited at the National Gallery of Art in Washington, DC.
+It is the second part of Guo's Tomorrow trilogy, continued after her documentary Once Upon a Time Proletarian.
+It premiered at the 57th BFI London Film Festival 2013 and the Rotterdam Film Festival 2014, and was exhibited at the National Gallery of Art in Washington, DC.

-Guo's 2018 documentary feature Five Men and A Caravaggio, is inspired by Walter Benjamin's landmark essay The Work of Art in the Age of Mechanical Reproduction (1936).
-It premiered at the BFI London Film Festival 2018 and the Athens Avant-Garde Film Festival in Greece 2018.
+Guo's 2018 documentary feature film, Five Men and a Caravaggio, is inspired by Walter Benjamin's landmark essay "The Work of Art in the Age of Mechanical Reproduction" (1936).
+It premiered at the BFI London Film Festival 2018 and the Athens Avant-Garde Film Festival in Greece, 2018.

-In 2020 Guo collaborated with the American Vietnamese filmmaker Trinh T. Minh-ha on Trinh's new film 'What About China?'.
+In 2020, Guo collaborated with the American Vietnamese filmmaker Trinh T. Minh-ha on Trinh's new film What About China?.